llvll/motionml/README.md

 Classification is done according to the test data with location, acceleration and timestamp components.
 Such data can be collected using any smartphone device with GPS and accelerometer/gyroscope on board.

-This code is using TinyLearn module, which simplifies the classification tasks with Python and the following modules:
+This code is using TinyLearn framework, which simplifies the classification tasks with Python and the following modules:

 * Scikit-Learn
 * Pandas
 * Seqlearn
 * OpenCV
 * Mlpy

-TinyLearn module is still at an early development stage.
+TinyLearn framework is still at an early development stage.
 Please use with caution and feel free to ask any questions: oleg.v.puzanov@gmail.com